+He helps organisations innovate and change through Sociability, founded the “5-a-day for your mind” campaign, Mindapples and co-founded the education web start-up, the School of Everything.
+His businesses have won awards from the Cabinet Office, the New Statesman and Downing Street, and in 2010 Wired Magazine named him the 78th most influential person in UK technology – although they changed their minds again the following year.

 Andy used to be a historian, but he drifted.
-After studying the Renaissance, Reformation and Enlightenment, he jumped into the digital revolution, running websites for the national teacher recruitment campaign Those Who Can, Teach and the media skills charity Skillset.
-His businesses have won awards from the Cabinet Office, the New Statesman and former Prime Minister Gordon Brown, and in 2010 Wired Magazine named him the 78th most influential person in UK technology – although they changed their minds again the following year.

 He’s gradually realising that studying the history of periods of rapid social and technological change is the ideal preparation for navigating the swirling waters of the information age.